New York, January 11, 2011 -- Moody's Investors Service has assigned a A1 (sf) rating on the Certificate

 AG, New York Branch in this case, receives a fixed rate from,

-and pays LIBOR to, the trust on notional amounts that are monthly
+and pays LIBOR to, the trust on a notional amount that is a monthly

-amounts set forth in the schedules to the swap agreements.
-Per
+amount set forth in the schedule to the swap agreement.
+Per the

-the terms of the deal documents, the swap counterparty receives
+terms of the deal documents, the swap counterparty receives payments

-both swaps to have the same rating.
-The termination date for the
+issued by the trust.
+The termination date for the Certificate Swap

-The primary risks driving the rating on the swaps is the risk that the
+The primary risks driving the rating on the swap is the risk that the

 collateral pool amortizes at a rate that exceeds the amortization rate

-of the swaps' notional balances and the risk of a termination event
+of the swap notional and the risk of a termination event triggered by

-triggered by a default of the swap counterparty.
-As the notional
+a default of the swap counterparty.
+As the notional amount is fixed

-amounts are fixed according to a monthly schedule, it is likely,
+according to a monthly schedule, it is likely, especially

-especially in high default scenarios, that the collateral balance
+in high default scenarios, that the collateral balance would amortize

 Our methodology for rating swaps on US RMBS transactions includes running